Unlock seamless workflows and faster delivery with our latest releases- get the details

 • You already have an account with Sanity

-• You’re comfortable JavaScript, React, and the command line.
+• You’re comfortable JavaScript, React, and the command line

-Create a new Remix application
+Create a new React Router application

 # from the command line

-# enter the Remix application's directory
+# enter the React Router application's directory

-cd remix-live-preview
+cd react-router-live-preview

 # run the development server